 This document summarizes the current instrumental status of the Very Large Array.
 It is intended as a ready reference for those contemplating use of the VLA for their astronomical research.
-The information contained herein is in summary form -- those requiring greater detail should consult one of the VLA's staff members, or refer to the manuals and documentation listed in Section 5.0.
+The information contained herein is in summary form - those requiring greater detail should consult one of the VLA's staff members, or refer to the manuals and documentation listed in Section 7.
+A companion document for the VLBA is also available.